 You're not alone, this summer is really intense

-I can't help but notice during summer time the increase of customers that walk through my office seeking psychological support.
-No, I am not a psychologist, but an Acupuncture Therapist, and rightfully, these customers are looking for relief through Chinese Medicine.
+I can't help but notice during summer time the increase of customers that walk through my office seeking emotional support.
+No, I am not a psychologist, but an Acupuncturist and rightfully, these clients are looking for relief through Chinese Medicine.
 The summer season belongs to the Fire phase of the 5 element theory.
-When you compare each season to the stages of life you get: Spring = birth, Summer = adolescent hood, Autumn = middle aged, and Winter = maturing and last stage of life.
+When you compare each season to the stages of life you get: Spring = birth, Summer = adolescence , Autumn = middle age, and Winter = maturing and last stage of life.

 For humans, this translates into energy.
 Usually expressed as swimming, dancing, singing, togetherness, active vacations, BBQ's etc. A normal reaction to warm abundant feelings in healthy individuals.